directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson29.md

 {{<card header="**2nd script**">}}
 Looking around the table on the second-floor balcony, you can see rectangular enamel planters brimming with flowering plants hanging from the stainless-steel railings in front of the table on either side. <br/>
-The planter to the right particularly stands out, overflowing with its vibrant red, white, and purple blooms that demand attention. <br/>
+The planter to the right particularly stands out, overflowing with its vibrant red, white, and purple blooms. <br/>
-When you look down into the garden below, you'll see towering trees reaching their branches up toward the second story, with a lush green lawn and other blooming flowers scattered around. <br/>
+Down into the garden below, you'll see towering trees reaching their branches up toward the second story, with a lush green lawn and other blooming flowers scattered around. <br/>
-Though the balcony may be compact in size, settling into the cozy seating arrangement with a cushioned chair, tasseled blanket, and a favorite book is irresistible. <br/>
+Though the balcony may be compact, settling into the cozy seating arrangement with a cushioned chair, tasseled blanket, and a favorite book is irresistible.<br/>
 Surrounded by verdant greenery and colorful flowers, it would undoubtedly make for a relaxing and delightful day.<br/>
 <br/>
-(125 words)
+(117 words)
 {{</card>}}